16 Different, Off-the-Beaten-Path Winter Activities to Try This Season

 A sample of other eagle-watching sites includes: the 102-acre Kowawese Unique Area at Plum Point on Route 9W in New Windsor, which offers splendid views of the Hudson Gorge along a 2,000-foot natural riverfront; and the Constitution Marsh Audubon Center and Sanctuary in Garrison, with public programs (check out their many activities for kids), offering a rare chance to view eagles in their natural habitat as the big birds roost in trees along the riverbanks and gather to hang out on the ice.

 And don’t forget Teatown Reservation’s annual Eaglefest, based in Croton Point Park in Croton-on-Hudson.
-This full-fledged community gathering — slated for February 11 — includes educational and fun events for all ages; they even offer heated tents and bus rides to top eagle-spotting areas up and down the Hudson River.
-914.762.2912; www.teatown.org
+This full-fledged community gathering — slated for February 9 — includes educational and fun events for all ages; it even offers heated tents and bus rides to top eagle-spotting areas up and down the Hudson River.

-Experienced rock climbers and non-climbers alike can enjoy working off some calories while staying in shape with a winter climb in the comfort of The Inner Wall indoor facility in New Paltz.
+Experienced rock climbers and non-climbers alike can enjoy working off some calories while staying in shape with a winter climb in the comfort of BC's Climbing Gym in New Paltz.

-With 4,500 square feet of wall space and more than 100 climbing routes, you’ll be pleasantly challenged, and experienced instructors will (literally) show you the ropes if you’re a beginner.
+With 4,500 square feet of wall space and more than 100 climbing routes, the destination is a pleasant challenge, and experienced instructors will (literally) show you the ropes if you’re a beginner.

 An afternoon or evening of bowling is a winter ritual for lots of folks in the Valley, and it’s become trendier than ever.
 Today’s bowling alleys, including many that have evolved into full-on family destinations, feature everything from kiddie play areas to high-tech arcades and upscale eateries.

 Food selections have changed with the times, too.
-They include craft beer, and the Poughkeepsie Spins Bowl even boasts a CIA-trained chef (offerings include Korean BBQ chicken tacos, crab-cake sliders and chicken wraps).
+Local locations now serve craft beer, and the Poughkeepsie Spins Bowl even boasts a CIA-trained chef (offerings include tequila lime chicken tacos, bourbon BBQ burgers, and chicken wraps).
 In Poughkeepsie, there’s also a 4,000-square-foot laser tag arena.

 Wappingers Falls: 845.297.8110